ProjectLocus/join_me_backend/README.md

 The files in this repository are for building the backend in IntelliJ Idea using a Spring Boot framework.
 The backend is completed and fully functional for supporting the functions of the frontend.
 There are no known bugs in the backend, which has been tested on locally deployed machines as well as on Amazon Web Services Elastic Beanstalk.
 There are no known devices that the backend cannot be run on, providing that the machine can run IntelliJ Idea.

 The API endpoints currently return superfluous information.
+Stretch goals include:
-Stretch goals include fixing the API endpoints to return only the needed information and nothing extra.
-An additional stretch goal is to support keeping an internal list of all persons who have accepted a particular invitation as well as implementing functionality that would allow for "degrees of separation", meaning that an invitation could be resent by its recipients a certain number of times.
+* Fixing the API endpoints to return only the needed information and nothing extra.
+* An additional stretch goal is to support keeping an internal list of all persons who have accepted a particular invitation. * Implementing functionality that would allow for "degrees of separation", meaning that an invitation could be resent by its recipients a certain number of times.

 Here's our [Apache 2.0 License](https://github.com/ProjectLocus/JoinMe/blob/master/LICENSE)